Parliamentary.ai

 Overview

-The Control of Offshore Wind Turbines Bill aims to restrict the construction of offshore wind turbines within 20 miles of the English and Welsh coast.
-The bill limits their height, number, proximity to other turbines and World Heritage sites, and also restricts government subsidies for electricity generated.
+The Control of Offshore Wind Turbines Bill aims to restrict the construction and operation of offshore wind turbines within 20 miles of the English and Welsh coast.
+The bill limits their height, number, location relative to each other and World Heritage sites, and restricts government subsidies for electricity generated.

 Description

-- Number and Grouping: No more than 100 turbines in any one group, and groups must be at least 15 miles apart.
+• Number and Grouping: No single group of wind turbines can exceed 100 turbines, and groups must be at least 15 miles apart.

-- Proximity to World Heritage Sites: No turbines within 20 miles of any World Heritage site.
+• Proximity to Heritage Sites: No wind turbines can be constructed within 20 miles of any World Heritage site.

-- Subsidies: Government subsidies for electricity generated by new offshore turbines will be capped at the prevailing wholesale electricity price.
+• Subsidies: Government subsidies for electricity from new offshore wind farms will be capped at the prevailing wholesale electricity price.

-All distances are measured by a direct line from the turbine to the nearest point on the mainland.
-The bill applies only to England and Wales and comes into effect upon Royal Assent.
+All distances are measured as a direct line from the turbine to the nearest point on the mainland.

 Government Spending